Skip to main content

 Not on view

-Copyright© 2024 Frank Stella / Artists Rights Society (ARS), New York.
+Copyright© 2026 The Estate of Frank Stella / Artists Rights Society (ARS), New York.
 The images and text contained on this page are owned by Telfair Museums or used by the Museum with permission from the owners.
 Unauthorized reproduction, transmission or display of these materials is prohibited with the exception of items deemed “fair use” as defined by U.S. and international copyright laws.
 Label TextFrank Stella is an iconic post-war American artist.
 Born in Malden, Massachusetts in 1936, he earned a degree in history from Princeton in 1958.
 He moved to New York where he achieved great success as a young artist and exhibited with Jasper Johns, Ellsworth Kelly, and Louise Nevelson, among others, in the seminal 1959 exhibition Sixteen Americans at the Museum of Modern Art.
 In the mid-1960s, Stella began producing prints as part of his collaboration with master printers at the Gemini G.E.L. in Los Angeles.
 Stella’s early work is characterized by rigorous geometric and minimal paintings and has evolved into different interpretations of abstraction, exploring new mediums and formats and then incorporating those into his work allowing translations between painting, sculpture, and printmaking.
 Throughout his career, Stella has worked in several series that focus on a particular theme or style for each.
 Bene come il sale, which translates to “as dear as salt,” is from Stella’s Italian Folktales series that takes Italo Calvino’s Italian Folktales (1956) as point of departure.
 Bene come il sale takes methodologies and imagery developed in Stella’s Pillars and Cones series (1984-87), where Stella was incorporating imagery such as architectural elements and columns, cones, and building dynamic space between these shapes to explore the narrative capacities of abstraction.

 An amorphous shape of green with a black hole containing a projecting white and red striped col…